 Restaking protocols are some of the hardest smart contracts to audit.
 Karak's 2024-07 Code4rena contest had a $210K bounty pool, a 9-day review window, and 50+ wardens looking at 2,415 lines of Solidity.
 The protocol's design is unusually adversarial — operators bring their own configuration, multiple Decentralized Security Services (DSSs) can slash the same vault, native ETH and ERC-20 vaults share a slashing veto window, and accounting drifts between live state and snapshot state.

 We ran our AI audit engine against the same scope.
-It reproduced the contest's major findings AND identified three novel HIGH-severity bugs the human wardens did not surface — every one of them verified with a runnable Foundry exploit.
+It reproduced the contest's major findings AND identified three additional HIGH-severity issues not in the contest's published HIGH/MEDIUM report — every one of them verified with a runnable Foundry exploit.

 The Results